-A quasi-optimal solution to the problem can however be obtained at a reduced computational cost, exploiting the sub-modularity of the entropy function~\cite{krause2012submodular}.
-Such a property allows to implement a greedy strategy where the set of observed nodes is constructed in a sequential manner, leading to a solution that is provably close to the optimum.
-It provides a solution corresponding to a value of the function to be optimized that is at least $(1 - 1/e) = 0.66\ldots$ times the value of the global maximum.
-In the context of our problem, the greedy algorithm consists in sequentially adding, to the set of observed nodes, the node with maximal entropy conditioned to the set of variables that are already observed.
-More specifically, the algorithm starts at stage $t=0$ with an empty set of observed nodes, $\varmathbb{O}_{t=0} = \emptyset$.
-The $t$-th point of observation, namely $o_t$, is chosen, among the nodes not yet part of the set of observed nodes $\varmathbb{O}_{t-1} = \{o_1, o_2, \ldots, o_{t-1}\}$, according to the rule
+A quasi-optimal solution can be obtained at a reduced computational cost, exploiting the sub-modularity of the entropy function~\cite{krause2012submodular}.
+Such a property allows us to implement a greedy strategy, where the set of observed nodes is built sequentially, leading to a solution provably close to the optimum~\cite{Nemhauser1978}.
+The greedy strategy provides a solution corresponding to a value of the function to be optimized that is at least $(1 - 1/e) = 0.63\ldots$ times the value of the global maximum~\cite{Nemhauser1978}.
+In the present context, the greedy algorithm consists in sequentially adding, to the set of observed nodes, the node with maximal entropy conditioned to the set of variables already observed.
+More specifically, the algorithm starts at stage $t=0$ with an empty set, $\varmathbb{O}_{t=0} = \emptyset$.
+The $t$-th point of observation, namely $o_t$, is chosen, among the nodes not yet part of the observed set $\varmathbb{O}_{t-1} = \{o_1, o_2, \ldots, o_{t-1}\}$, according to the rule

 The algorithm can be run up to arbitrary values $1 \leq t \leq N$.
 This procedure addresses the issue of the extensive search over all possible groups of nodes.
 However, at every stage $t$, the computation of each of the $N-(t-1)$ conditional entropies in Eq.~(\ref{eq:greedy_max_entropy}) still requires a number of operations scaling as $K^t$.
-This makes the algorithm usable only for the construction of very small sets of observed nodes.
+This makes the algorithm usable only for constructing very small sets of observed nodes.

-The issue of scalability cannot be solved in general.
-However, if the underlying graph $\varmathbb{G}$ is a tree, a computationally efficient algorithm to compute the conditional entropies in Eq.~(\ref{eq:greedy_max_entropy}) can be deployed as follows.
-This is the main contribution of the present paper.
-We suppose that the tree is connected, so that every node is reachable from every other node along one and only one path.
-If the graph is composed of multiple connected components, these can be considered independently.
-The algorithm makes use of three main properties of conditional entropy: (i) chain rule, (ii) conditional independence, and (iii) Bayes rule.
-Suppose we are at stage $t$ of the greedy algorithm.
-We need to compute the conditional entropy $\mathcal{H}(i|o_1, \ldots, o_{t-1})$ for a generic node $i \notin \mathcal{O}_{t-1}$.
-Thanks to the Bayes rule, we can write